Laptop & Home Office

 While you're at Octopus, you'll probably work from home a lot.
 To be productive, you're going to need a few essential things:

 - A headset with a good quality microphone for video calls

 - A desk and chair designed for office work (the kitchen table or couch do not count)

 To enable this, we have a number of programs available.

-If you aren't sure what laptop to pick we can make recommendations depending on the job role.
-If you're not sure how to set it up or have trouble, your manager can pair you with somebody from Operations who will help.
+If you aren't sure what laptop to choose, we can make recommendations depending on the job role.
+If you're unsure how to set it up or have trouble, your manager can pair you with somebody from Operations who will help.